Jan Decleir: Career

 He had his first big role in Fons Rademakers's Mira (1971).
 Since then, he has appeared in countless Flemish and Dutch films and TV productions.
 In the world of theater he gained his fame by acting at the International New Scene for the play Mistero Buffo by Dario Fo.

 To the larger audiences of television he became known through his role of Sil de strandjutter in 1976 in the equally named TV series.
 He starred in Academy Award winning movies including Karakter by Mike van Diem and Antonia and the Oscar-nominated social drama Daens.
 More recently he turned down roles in Stanley Kubrick's Eyes Wide Shut (due to commitments to other projects) and the James Bond film The World Is Not Enough.
 Decleir was also Belgium's national performer of Sinterklaas from 1993 until 2019.

 In 2003 he had the starring role in the critically acclaimed thriller The Memory of a Killer (The Alzheimer Case) of which the leading American critic Roger Ebert wrote in his review: "Jan Decleir never goes for the easy effect, never pushes too hard, is a rock-solid occupant of his character.
 Everything he has to say is embodied, not expressed.
-Talks are under way for a Hollywood remake, but this performance will not be easily equaled.
+Talks are underway for a Hollywood remake, but this performance will not be easily equaled.
 Gene Hackman, maybe.
 Morgan Freeman.
 Robert Mitchum, if he were alive.
-Decleir is the real thing."For several years he also led the Studio Herman Teirnlick where he brought in many new teachers: actors from various theater companies (e.g., de Blauwe Maandag Compagnie, STAN, etc.).
+Decleir is the real thing."

+For several years he also led the Studio Herman Teirlinck where he brought in many new teachers: actors from various theater companies (e.g., de Blauwe Maandag Compagnie, STAN, etc.).

 Personal life

 Jan Decleir has been married to Brechtje Louwaard since 1 April 2006.
-He was previously married to Caroline van Gastel with whom he has 3 children (Sofie, Jenne and Flor).
-Both his siblings – sister Reinhilde Decleir (died in 2022) and brother Dirk Decleir (died in 1974) involved in acting, too.
+He has three children: Sofie, Jenne and Flor.
+Two of his siblings – sister Reinhilde Decleir (died in 2022) and brother Dirk Decleir (died in 1974) involved in acting, too.

-Awards
+Honors and awards

-Over the lifespan of his career Jan Decleir has received several prizes for his acting.
+Over the lifespan of his career, Jan Decleir has received several prizes for his acting.
 He was awarded the Best Actor Award for his role in Off Screen (directed by Pieter Kuijpers) at the Montreal World Film Festival.
-In 2003 he received Golden Calf Culture Prize (Dutch: Gouden Kalf') and in 2007 a Golden Calf for Best Supporting Actor for the movie Wolfsbergen at the Netherlands Film Festival.
+In 2003 he received Golden Calf Culture Prize (Dutch: Gouden Kalf) and in 2007 a Golden Calf for Best Supporting Actor for the movie Wolfsbergen at the Netherlands Film Festival.

 In 2008 he was awarded the best actor prize at the Tiburon International Film Festival for his role in Man zkt vrouw (A Perfect Match).

 For his role in The Barons, he received the Magritte Award for Best Supporting Actor.

 In 2013 he also received the Flemish Culture Prize for General Cultural Merit.

+Decleir is also known as painter.
+He studied at the Royal Academy of Fine Arts in Antwerp and has regular expositions in De Zwarte Panter gallery.